 The demand for coffee pods has surged because of the gradual change in consumer preferences to have innovative and ready-to-use products and rising urbanization.
 Coffee is one of the most imperative and traded agricultural products or commodities globally.
 According to the data given by The International Coffee Organization in 2017, 70% of the total production of coffee was exported worldwide, and it was worth USD 19 Billion.

 The sector gave employment to more than 125 million people worldwide and had a retail market value of USD 83 billion in 2017.
 Coffee is cultivated on 12.5 million farms worldwide, out of which the smallholder farms play an imperative role.
 67-80% coffee cultivation of total coffee cultivated land are smallholder farms that are situated in developing countries, which includes the countries with low human development index.
-The coffee pods-based product will have a significant role in the growth of the market because it is easily available and can be brewed or used for household, industrial and other purposes.
+The coffee pod-based product will have a significant role in the growth of the market because it is easily available and can be brewed or used for household, industrial and other purposes.
 The coffee pods refer to the making of coffee like those of teabags.
 It is available in filter paper, small pouches, and other types of packaging material.
 It is also known as a single-use coffee container because only one coffee can be prepared from a pod.
 It simplifies the brewing process by eliminating additives and additional flavors, which helps in the reduction in time to make coffee and it also simplifies the overall process.
-The pod pack covers the sachet in tight airfoil and then it is dipped with nitrogen, which helps in the preservation of aroma and flavor of the freshly ground beans until the pouch or a sachet is opened.
+The pod pack covers the sachet in tight airfoil and then it is dipped with nitrogen, which helps in the preservation of the aroma and flavor of the freshly ground beans until the pouch or a sachet is opened.
 It is widely popular in the food services business like bars, cafes, hotels, and restaurants because of its productive and superior quality and it doesn't require any substantive capital to train staff and for other purposes.